 Experience & Skills

 There are no set experience requirements for this career.
-If you wanted to be a Record Producer for example, you might need to have been a Recording Engineer first to learn how to run the gear.
+If someone wants to be a Record Producer, it might be useful to get experience as a Recording Engineer first to learn how to run the gear.
 A Music Producer is expected to know their craft.
 What might they need to know?

 - How to write songs or soundscapes.